 After several minutes of watching the group haul the net, we saw the catch – a considerable haul of anchovies.
 The locals would prepare them as raw ceviche (local kinilaw) or would make them into deep fried patties (local okoy).
 They were actually catching their dinner.
 The anchovies would be equitably divided among those who helped in the effort.

 In our younger years, we’ve often seen examples of bayanihan in the countryside – the local word used to describe a community working together for everyone’s common good.
 A classic picture of bayanihan was moving a house – actually a native bamboo hut – with men carrying the hut on their shoulders to its new location.
 It was a snapshot of neighbors helping each other without expecting monetary reward.
 Sadly, with modernization and urban living, bayanihan was somehow consigned to history, with more emphasis on individual accomplishment and advancement.
 It’s good to know that there are still contemporary examples of bayanihan, much of it in rural communities like the fishing village at Logbon.
 We would do well to emulate the way these folks work together and reap the rewards accordingly.

-Logbon Island is typically included in a day-long island-hopping tour that also includes Cobrador and Alad Islands.
+Logbon Island is typically included in a day-long island-hopping tour from Romblon town, a tour that also includes Cobrador and Alad Islands.
 Resorts usually help their guests to get a boat or you may simply go to a wharf in the port area for tour boats.
 Prices vary but a full-day island-hopping tour to Cobrador, Alad and Logbon Islands can cost P1,500 for 2 people (a small boat) and P2,700-3,000 for 4 to 5 individuals.